Artists of Houston Ballet in Anna Sokolow’s Opus ‘65 in 1969.

 During my phone conversation with Popova, she wondered if the ballet received positive reviews.
 Reading her the Opus ‘65 reviews, which I just happened to have in front of me, proved a great joy.

 There was something of a full-circle moment when, on the very day of the Women’s March, Managing Director Emeritus of Houston Ballet C.C.
-Conner gave MacMillan a tour of Center for Dance, where she met artistic director Stanton Welch, executive director Jim Nelson and Houston Ballet Principal Conner Walsh and McFarlane, the ballet’s ace investigator/archivist.
+Conner gave McMillan a tour of Center for Dance, where she met artistic director Stanton Welch, executive director Jim Nelson and Houston Ballet Principal Conner Walsh and MacFarlane, the ballet’s ace investigator/archivist.
 We peeked into the studios, offices, the archives, and the costume department along the way, marveling at how far this institution has come over the decades.

 Walking through this impressive building, now housing a world-class company, it was in full evidence how the company’s rich history, which includes gems of the repertoire like Sokolow’s Opus ‘65, is part of the very fabric of Houston Ballet today.
 If a rep tells a story of a company, this one started with a bold risk.